Murat-Selim/new-mini-app-quickstart/README.md

-# Waitlist Mini App Quickstart
+# Web3 IdeaBoard Mini App

-This is a demo Mini App application built using OnchainKit and the Farcaster SDK.
-Build a waitlist sign-up mini app for your company that can be published to the Base app and Farcaster.
+This is a Web3 IdeaBoard mini app built using OnchainKit and the Farcaster SDK.
+Users can share and vote on Web3 ideas with on-chain verification, discoverable via Farcaster.

-> [!IMPORTANT]
-> Before interacting with this demo, please review our [disclaimer](#disclaimer) — there are **no official tokens or apps** associated with Cubey, Base, or Coinbase.
+## Features

+* Wallet connection via Coinbase Wallet SDK
+* Create and categorize ideas under specific topics
+* On-chain voting system (1 wallet = 1 vote)
+* Farcaster integration for idea sharing and discovery
+* Dashboard showing trending and top-voted ideas
+* User profiles with submitted ideas and vote history

 ## Prerequisites